 No. Action Item Description Source Forecasted Timeline Focus Status newcomer languages.
 This should also align to the Customer Service Strategy.
-Recrea tion Facility Access / Rental Action Item J2I:30 Include IDEA-based design standards for indoor and outdoor Town of Whitby physical space and include them in new facility build design criteria.
-On an ongoing basis, when practical, audit existing facilities using these standards acknowledging that this may take several years.
-Community Survey On-going Internal & External Best practices applied to all new and renovated space.
+Recrea tion Facility Access / Rental Action Item Community Survey On-going Internal & External Best practices applied to all new and renovated space.
 Review of corporate space undertaken to identify space for quiet rooms (April 2023).
 Recrea tion Programming Action Items J2I:31 Identify opportunities to expand recreation offerings by Town staff and partners that expose participants to non-traditional sports, emerging sports, arts, and recreation activities.
 Service Review TBD External On Hold J2I:32 Create opportunities or processes for people to recommend or request new forms of recreation.
-Service Review TBD External On Hold Financ ial Management Action Item J2I:33 Develop and obtain Council endorsement of a municipal user fee policy that balances cost Community Survey TBD External On Hold
+Service Review TBD External On Hold Financ Financial Management Action Item J2I:33 Develop and obtain Council endorsement of a municipal user fee policy that balances cost Community Survey TBD External On Hold

 No. Action Item Description Source Forecasted Timeline Focus Status recovery from the benefiting party and burden on all taxpayers while addressing the issue of fairness.
 This should be built into existing user fee review projects (e.g., Recreation Master Planning project) and rolled out across other user fee-based services such as licensing, sponsorships, and promotions, etc. Each type of user fee will have unique IDEA considerations.
-Fire Inspection and Enforcement Action Item J2I:34 Acknowledge the role of Whitby By-law, Building and Fire Inspection and Enforcement Staff as a form of policing and review best practices in IDEA informedpolicing including appropriate data collection methods that are compliant with Ontario standards.
+Fire Ins Fire Inspection and Enforcement Action Item J2I:34 Acknowledge the role of Whitby By-law, Building and Fire Inspection and Enforcement Staff as a form of policing and review best practices in IDEA informedpolicing including appropriate data collection methods that are compliant with Ontario standards.
 Community Survey TBD External On Hold J2I:35 Develop an IDEA-based emergency management planning tool to be used when planning and evaluating emergency responses.
 This project will be phased to start with improving communications to diverse communities and expand to reviewing differential impacts of KJI TBD Internal & External On Hold

 No. Action Item Description Source Forecasted Timeline Focus Status emergencies on geographical locations, individuals, and diverse groups.
 J2I:36 Grow the interest in the community for people to become fire fighters and create opportunities for people to access training to prevent the cost of education from making the profession inaccessible.
 This item will be managed in conjunction with J2I:13.
-Service Review TBD External Not Started Information Management Action Item J2I:37 Review technology business application requirements to ensure that IDEA principles are incorporated in choices and development of technology (infrastructure, devices, applications / solutions), including ability to accommodate names, genders, etc. KJI On-going Internal In progress Library Action Item J2I:38 Develop an IDEA protocol for the collection of information and management of records that documents the history and experience of diverse populations in Whitby and adopt the Ontario Data Standards for the Identification and Monitoring of KJI TBD External On Hold
+Service Review TBD External Not Started Informa ation Management Action Item J2I:37 Review technology business application requirements to ensure that IDEA principles are incorporated in choices and development of technology (infrastructure, devices, applications / solutions), including ability to accommodate names, genders, etc. KJI On-going Internal In progress Library Action Item J2I:38 Develop an IDEA protocol for the collection of information and management of records that documents the history and experience of diverse populations in Whitby and adopt the Ontario Data Standards for the Identification and Monitoring of KJI TBD External On Hold

 No. Action Item Description Source Forecasted Timeline Focus Status Systemic Racism.
 This project would be done in partnership with archives and library.
-Procur Procurement Action Item J2I:39 Create processes in procurement that enable purchasers in the Town to incorporate IDEA principles in the definition of product or service specifications, the choice of supplier (and supplier base), and/or the requirement for suppliers to have similar expectations regarding health and safety, insurance, or WSIB.
-Service Review TBD External Not started Profess Professional Advisory Action Item J2I:40 Follow up on the consultant review from the IDEA project and adopt a process of continuous improvement reviewing policies and practices for compliance with the IDEA principles regularly in a phased process.
+Procur ement Action Item J2I:39 Create processes in procurement that enable purchasers in the Town to incorporate IDEA principles in the definition of product or service specifications, the choice of supplier (and supplier base), and/or the requirement for suppliers to have similar expectations regarding health and safety, insurance, or WSIB.
+Service Review TBD External Not started Profes sional Advisory Action Item , J2I:40 Follow up on the consultant review from the IDEA project and adopt a process of continuous improvement reviewing policies and practices for compliancewith the IDEA principles regularly in a phased process.
 Internal Survey Ongoing Internal In Progress